Sakimori/matteo-the-prestige/README.md

   - Displays a trophy case with all teams that the given team has won points from.
 - m;oblstandings
   - Displays the 15 teams with the most OBL points in this meta-season.
+#### Draft Commands
+- m;startdraft
+  - Starts a draft with an arbitrary number of participants.
+Use this command at the top of a list with entries separated by new lines:
+	- For each participant's entry you need three lines:
+	  - Their discord @
+	  - Their team name
+	  - Their team slogan
+	- Post this with all three of these things for all participants and the draft will begin.
+  - The draft will begin once all participants have given a 👍 and will proceed in the order that participants were entered.
+Each participant will select 12 hitters and 1 pitcher from a pool of 20 random players which will refresh automatically when it becomes small.
+- m;draft [name]
+  - Use this on your turn during a draft to pick your player.
+  - You can also just use a 'd' instead of the full command.
 #### League Commands
 - All of these commands are for leagues that have already been started.
 To start a league, click the 'create a league' button on the website and fill out the info for your league there, then use the m;claimleague command in discord to set yourself as the owner.
 - Commissioner Commands (all of these except for m;claimleague require ownership of the specified league):